 Using treated scrap wood to build your beds?
 Make sure it’s newer than 2003, as anything earlier contains carcinogenic materials that will leach into your soil, making the vegetables you grow unsafe.

 Cedar is some of the best wood you can use, as it can last for 10-15 years and looks amazing.
-Unfortunately, is it more expensive in most areas.
-However, as long as you have a wood that is rot resistant and safe for soil & plants it is safe to use.
+Unfortunately, it is more expensive in most areas.
+However, as long as you have a wood that is rot resistant and safe for soil and plants, then it is safe to use.

 9. Soil Costs More Than You Think

 When making new beds, know that the cost of soil will be 2-4 times the price of the garden bed.
 You need good soil that will retain the water and nutrients.
 You will want the garden beds to be a mix of topsoil, compost, and other organic material.